tradle/why-hypercore/FAQ.md

 Many P2P apps struggle as they lack availability, durability and work in the unforgiving networking environments.

 - Availability.
-For example, in a collaborative editing app like Google Docs, once you close your laptop, your collaborators can't get your latest content, if they were not online when you made edits.
-With Google, if you had a connection at the time of the last edit, it would have been made available to others.
-This is especially important for work across the timezones.
-So some master nodes that "seed" content are always discussed and tried (e.g. Hashbase), but they re-centralize things, and introduce permissioning, data sovereignty, data privacy and other challenges.
+For example, in a P2P collaborative editing app competing with Google Docs, once you close your laptop, your collaborators can't get your latest content, unless they were online when you made edits.
+With Google Docs, if you had a connection at the time of the last edit, the changes are available to others, even if you went offline right after.
+This is especially important for team work across the timezones.
+So some master nodes that "seed" the content are always needed in P2P applications (e.g. Hashbase), but these so called super-nodes often re-centralize things and introduce challenges for permissioning, data sovereignty, and data privacy.
+Availability problem remains unsolved.

 - Durability.
 We are spoiled with Google (and others) taking care of preserving our content.
 We pay a steep price of giving them everything on us, but this convenience is very hard to achieve in P2P world.
 Your peers may be good friends but there is no guarantee they will not lose your precious content.
 Many solutions are being tried, including those with Cryptocurrencies incentivizing users to keep content, but they all have technical and convenience frictions.
 Besides, who wants to be responsible for disseminating a potentially illegal content?
+Durability problem remains unsolved.

 - Networking.
 Current Internet, with its routing and firewalling system is just hostile to P2P connections.
 Although Hyperswarm offers an ingenious NAT hole punching, there are too many edge cases, when it does not work on mobiles, needs workarounds in browsers and blocked by corporate firewalls.
 This does not mean it can't be used, we just need a fallback to serves acting as proxies.
 But this comes at the same price of decentralization.
+Networking problem remains partially unsolved.

 Is there an answer to those perpetual problems of P2P?
 We believe there is.
 In crypto world the answer was found with notion of miners.
 This is why some P2P projects are attempting to repeat this approach introducing their own blockchains.
 IPFS team's Filecoin, Storj, Theta.tv and a number of others are examples.
 But they are all focused on data storage.